deis/workflow/src/understanding-deis/concepts.md

 ### Build Stage

-The [builder][] component processes incoming `git push deis master` requests manages your application packaging.
+The [builder][] component processes incoming `git push deis master` requests and manages your application packaging.

 If your application is using a [buildpack][] builder will launch an ephemeral job to extract and execute the packaging instructions.
 The resulting application artifact is stored by the platform for execution during the run stage.

-Instead, if you provide a [Dockerfile][dockerfile] builder will use the instructions you've provided to build a Docker Image.
+If instead, you provide a [Dockerfile][dockerfile] builder will use the instructions you have provided to build a Docker Image.
 The resulting artifact is stored in a Deis-managed registry which will be referenced during the run stage.